knownasilya/paratrooper/README.md

 # paratrooper [![Build Status][1]][2]

+> They are used for tactical advantage as they can be inserted into the battlefield from the air,
+> thereby allowing them to be positioned in areas not accessible by land. -- [Wikipedia][4]

 A CLI tool for deploying a node web app to an Ubuntu server with nginx, upstart and git, in a simple way.

 ## Installation